-Officer and Leader's Schemes of Delegation are in place.
+Officer and Leader's Schemes of Delegation are in place and regularly reviewed.
 The Constitution provides clarity around responsibility for decision making across the various functions and includes a requirement for decisions to comply with the relevant procedure rules.
 Efforts are made to ensure decision making is approached in an open and transparent way.
-The Chief Legal and

-Monitoring Officer has delivered Decision Making training to approximately 300 officers and attendance included Assistant Directors.
+The Chief Legal and Monitoring Officer has delivered Decision Making training to approximately 300 officers and attendance included Assistant Directors.
+For 2025/26, there is a plan to ensure this training becomes mandatory in the same way as health and safety and information governance training is.